learn-co-curriculum/hs-variables-mini-lab/README.md

 ```

 ####7
 Assign your first name to a variable called `first` and your last name to a variable called `last`.
 Assign the number of siblings you have to a variable called `siblings`.
-Out a string using these variables that says your full name and the number of siblings that you have in the form of a sentence.
+Output a string using these variables that says your full name and the number of siblings that you have in the form of a sentence.

 ####8
 Set `x` equal to 34679, `y` equal to 566 and `z`equal to 47.
 Output the product of these three numbers.
 Then output the sum of the three numbers.
 Assign each of these to a new variable and then find the difference between the product and the sum.